Ornithologist/mestimate/README.md

 # mestimate
-mestimate is a simple executable that makes reasonable guesses about a computer's memory
+mestimate is a simple C program that makes reasonable guess about a computer's memory

 ## Build & Run
 To build, run `make check` or simply `make all`.